Interface and Operations / Environment Variables

 When users want their code to run by reading configurations, instead of directly embedding the configuration within the code, a better approach is to use the "Environment Variables" feature provided by DataFlux Func.

-Using environment variables can prevent sensitive configuration information from being exported along with scripts during export
+Using environment variables can prevent sensitive configuration information from being exported together with the script when exporting.

 List of Environment Variables

-Select the "Environment Variables" tab in the left sidebar to display all added environment variables.
+By selecting the "Environment Variables" tab in the left sidebar, you can display a list of all added environment variables.

 Using Environment Variables

-Additionally, the system will automatically convert the specified "value type" into the corresponding Python object, so no additional type conversion handling is required in the code.
+Additionally, the system will automatically convert the value into the appropriate Python object based on the specified "Value Type," eliminating the need for additional type conversion handling in the code.

-, the code to retrieve the value of this environment variable would be as follows:
+, the code to retrieve this environment variable's value would look like the following:

 Python | |